alamandor/psuCryptaag/README.md

 ## Unresolved Issues
 - Final round of ciphertext not the same as the test vector example.
 All ciphertext leading up to it is correct however.
 Not sure how to fix yet.
     - As a result, the decryption portion does not match the test vector, I beleive because the last encryption round is incorrect.
+    - The extra ciphertext may actually be just the padding blocks being encrypted, the test vector blocks are all there.
 - ~~Decrpytion bugs in procDecText function when I try to pad the beginning of encrpytion output with "0x"~~
     - ~~Adjust loop to start at 2 bytes in? so it just ignores where the "0x" would be <--- NOPE~~
     - ~~Make decryptWrapper skip first two characters before the all to procDecText. <-- YES, use istream.ignore()~~